JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 interrupting him.

-“The women won’t, Mr. Betteredge,” answered the Sergeant, “if I can tell them I am going to examine the wardrobes of EVERYBODY–from her ladyship downwards–who slept in the house on Wednesday night.
+“The women won’t, Mr. Betteredge,” answered the Sergeant, “if I can tell them I am going to examine the wardrobes of _Everybody_–from her ladyship downwards–who slept in the house on Wednesday night.
 It’s a mere formality,” he added, with a side look at my mistress; “but the servants will accept it as even dealing between them and their betters; and,